The Ultimate Guide to Mobile App Frameworks

 Cordova applications in the iOS marketplace have had a tough time getting approval in the past.
 Performance issues and a markedly different look and feel to most iOS apps have both been cited as reasons for rejection in the past.

-To make our list as thorough as possible, here are some other frameworks that are getting attention in 2023:
+To make our list as thorough as possible, here are some other frameworks that are getting attention:

 • Ionic is a complete open-source SDK for hybrid mobile app development created in 2013.
 The original version was built on top of AngularJS and Apache Cordova.